History of the Department

 History of the Physics Dept, including the material in below, plus additional contributions by Profs Brau, Deshpande, Imamura, Lefevre, Matthews, and McDaniels.
 Edited by Prof Paul Csonka.
 Added October 2016.

 - Notes on the History of the Department of Physics, 1878-1971 by Russell J. Donnelly.

-> - University of Oregon Physics Department since 1953 by Bernd Crasemann.
+- University of Oregon Physics Department in the 1950s by Bernd Crasemann.